 OIG remains suspicious of physician-owned joint ventures, noting that ”remuneration from a joint venture [e.g. dividends, profit distribution] might be a disguised payment for past or future referrals to the venture or to one or more of its participants.”
 When physicians invest in and make referrals to ancillary service providers such as diagnostic labs, medical office buildings, or hospital ownership, the OIG views such arrangements as potential vehicles for impermissible referrals.

 Additional Fraud Whistleblowers Are Reporting

 Our experienced Hospital Fraud Lawyers are available to discuss in-depth areas of Healthcare Fraud.
-Other common types of fraudulent activity we encounter and encourage private individuals to report include:
+Other common types of healthcare fraud includes:

 Need to know the strength of your case?
 Submit your facts confidentially to our experienced Hospital Fraud Law Firm today for a free case evaluation.